Cross-Validation in Bipartite Networks: Proofs

 \begin{proof}[Proof of Proposition \ref{prop_labelcons2}] The only difference here from Proposition \ref{prop_labelcons} is that the minimum distance between two distinct rows of $\bar{Z}_2VQ$ is no longer simply $1/\sqrt{n_2}$.
-In fact, in the proof of Theorem 7 in \cite{Zhou2019AnalysisOS}, they proved that in this situation, the minimum distance $\delta$ here satisfies
+In fact, follow the lines in the proof of Theorem 7 in \cite{Zhou2019AnalysisOS}, one can prove that the minimum distance $\delta$ here satisfies